openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage-manage-volumes.rst

 #.
 Use the :command:`cinder create` command to create a volume.
 This
    command creates an LV into the volume group (VG) ``cinder-volumes``.
 #.
 Use the nova :command:`volume-attach` command to attach the volume
    to an instance.
-This command creates a unique iSCSI IQN that is exposed to the compute node.
+This command creates a unique  :term:`IQN` that is exposed to the compute node.

    * The compute node, which runs the instance, now has an active